Table of Contents

 Conclusion:

-I have over 4K users that use 1920×1080 screen resolutions accordingly to Google Analytics that are a huge user base.
+I have 180 users that use 1920×1080 screen resolutions according to Google Analytics.

 - Bots can inflate my data.

-- Disabling JS entirely.
+- Some people preferred disabling JS entirely.

 Recommendation

-The best way to figure out the largest Contentful paint (LCP) elements is by monitoring and gathering real user data with the help of web-vitals JS libraries and deciding properly.
-Because Preloading and Pre-connect can become a double-edged sword if you didn’t do it properly.
+The best way to figure out the largest Contentful Paint (LCP) elements is by monitoring and gathering real user data with the help of web-vitals JS libraries or any RUM solution and deciding properly.
+Because Preloading and Pre-connect can become a double-edged sword if you don’t do it properly.
+If you love this kind of post, and give you insights on whether to preload or not preload feature images.